Helpful Apps for Homebuyers

 Pinterest is the app that could fit in many categories.
 From planning a party to décor inspiration, Pinterest is your go-to place for images and links to helpful articles or blogs.
 We suggest using the app for packing and organizing as you move from one house to the next.

 Can we be real for a second?
 In the chaos of selling, packing, and moving, there’s a pretty good chance that the owner’s manual for your appliances will quickly be lost or tossed out.
-This is why Centriq is a great tool for homeowners.
-All you have to do is a take a picture of the product label (or nameplate) and Centriq will load warranties and manuals within the app.
+This is why Centriq is an excellent tool for homeowners.
+All you have to do is take a picture of the product label (or nameplate), and Centriq will load warranties and manuals within the app.

 Homeowners will also find information about where to find replacement parts, fix-it videos, and alert you about product recalls.